KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Methods

 \subsubsection{Knowledge Graph}

-A knowledge graph, which enables the fusion of data from multiple sources while preserving the original information, can be defined as a knowledge network composed of multiple triples (head, relation, tail) with semantic information and network structures \cite{chen2020review}.
-The head and the tail in a triple are both entities, and the relation is a semantic relation between entities, which can represent heterogeneous nodes and multi-relational information.
+A knowledge graph, which enables the fusion of data from various sources while preserving the original information, can be defined as a knowledge network composed of multiple triples (head, relation, tail) with semantic information and network structures \cite{chen2020review}.
+The head and the tail in a triple are both entities, and the relation is a semantic relation between entities.
+A knowledge graph can represent heterogeneous nodes and multi-relational information.
 An illustrative example of a knowledge graph is shown in Figure \ref{fig2}.
 Hierarchical and semantic relations between the concepts can be discovered from the figure.
-For example, “Shenzhen belongs to China” can be represented as a (Shenzhen city, belongs to, China) triple.